Skip to Content

 Ponta Delgada – use to be a sleepy fishing village, and gained importance after the earthquake in Vila Franca do Campo back in the 1500s.
 Now it is what would be considered a “large city” with towering buildings, big hotels, and malls.
 It is lovely as it overlooks the bay, and is dotted with churches and parks.
 The city is easily walkable, and you can take in the main attractions in half a day.
 Definitely is lively with many restaurants, bars and cafes; I would center a trip to Sao Miguel from this area as everything is easily accessible with the new highway system.

-Sete Cidades – simply amazing lakes that were formed in two craters.
+Sete Cidades – amazing lakes that were formed in two craters.
 Legend has it that a princess fell in love with a shepherd, and they kept their love a secret for years.
 They finally told her father, and he forbid the union.
 They continued the romance, and once again approached the father, and he said no. The hapless couple walked out into the crater, and wept; the shepherd with green eyes, wept tears that created the green lake.
 The princess, whose eyes were blue, wept tears to make the much larger blue lake.
 Definitely worth visiting.

 Lagoa das Furnas – we dubbed this area the Old Faithful of Sao Miguel.
 There are many furnas around this area, bubbling hot water and steam.
 Many of the restaurants serve a meal that is cooked in the furnas, as well there are street people selling corn that was boiled in them.
 We weren’t a fan of the meal or the corn; but, don’t let that change your mind from trying it out.
 Definitely take a walk, and enjoy the caldrons of steamy water, as the area is really beautiful.